Björn Otto

-Björn Otto (born 16 October 1977) is a retired German pole vaulter.
+Björn Otto (born 16 October 1977) is a German retired pole vaulter.

 On 30 January 2013 in Cottbus, Germany, with the mark of 5.90 m, he set the masters world record M35.

 Biography

 His personal best is a jump of 6.01 metres, achieved on 5 September 2012 in Aachen.
 He cleared 5.92 metres indoors in February 2012 in Potsdam, and equaled it also at the German national indoor championships in Karlsruhe later that month.
 Arguably his biggest success was a second place at the 2012 Summer Olympics in London.
 In the same year, he also won a silver medal at the 2012 IAAF World Indoor Championships in Istanbul, Turkey, in March 2012 and a silver medal at the 2012 European Athletics Championships in Helsinki, Finland in July 2012.